hyperf/hyperf/docs/en/quick-start/overview.md

 Dependency injection is a very powerful feature provided by `Hyperf` and is the foundation for the flexibility of the framework.

-`Hyperf` provides two methods of injection, one is through constructor injection, the other is through the `@Inject` annotation injection, below are examples for both methods:
+`Hyperf` provides two methods of injection, one is through constructor injection, the other is through the `#[Inject]` annotation injection, below are examples for both methods:

 Suppose we have an `\App\Service\UserService` class.
 There is a `getInfoById(int $id)` method in the class that takes an `id` argument and returns a user entity.
 The return type and internals aren't relevant to this documentation, so we won't pay them too much attention, what we want is to get `UserService` in our class and to use the methods of that class.
 The normal method is to instantiate the `UserService` class through `new UserService()`, but in `Hyperf` using dependency injection, we have a better solution.